nikomatsakis/babysteps/source/_drafts/fn-types.md

+My big goal for 0.5 is to straighten out our function types.

 Guess what: we're looking at fn types again.
 Ben Blum and I sat down and thought this over and we think we have a design that is at once reasonable to use but also offers a lot of power.